rohithegde/rohithegde.github.com/_posts/2020-09-28-az-301-architect-certification-preparation.md

 - I recommend the [course from Skylines Academy's Nick Colyer](https://mckinsey.udemy.com/course/microsoft-az-301-certification-azure-architect-design){:target="_blank" rel="nofollow"} for AZ-301.
 - Its well focused and short (10 hrs or so).
 They also provide good course material with it.
+- However - if you took the Udemy course from Scot Duffy for AZ-300(well recommended too), then it makes sense to go with same instructor for AZ-301 due to continuity.
 - Note - Watch the videos really well.
 Some of the points made during the demos are very useful for the exam and don't always exist in the provided materials.

 ### Whizlabs practice tests